Panasonic R&D Overview

 Joint research: Universities and research institutions worldwide

-- Panasonic research centers have been established on campuses at Kyoto University, Osaka University, and Nagoya University, and joint research is being carried out
+- Panasonic research centers have been established on campuses at Kyoto University, Osaka University, Nagoya University, AIST, and NIMS, and joint research is being carried out.

-Collaboration and technology procurement: Breaking away from self-reliance / Emphasis on speed / Win-win relationship building
+Collaboration and Co-creation: Breaking away from self-reliance / Emphasis on speed / Win-win relationship building

 Academic society activities and paper submission